rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 I thought I would try to push readers away from the trap strongly.

 So, there isn't an obvious way to train a purely deontological AI.
-In fact, we don't even know how to check how if an AI cares about consequences or deontological rules.
+In fact, we don't even know how to check if an AI cares about consequences or deontological rules.
 Inner alignment with current machine learning approaches is hard.
 We have no [physics style models][physics] for understanding the eventual intentions of superintelligent AI produced via such a process.